lsuutari19/master_thesis_stuff/DIARY.md

 - Dockerize VMs in lab1/lab2, find more lightweight solutions?
 - Wireguard instead of OpenVPN as the VPN solution (OpenVPN automates too much stuff which coul d prove to be useful for students to learn, this would cause the task to take a lot longer though so we have to recognize that in the grading)
 - Bringing the system to cloud?

+Lab2: Important Notification
+Affected tasks: Task 1 only
+Details: Webserver is not accessible on WAN interface (host machine) for DDoS attack.Recommendation: Skip task 1 for now, and do task 2 and 3 instead.
+Extension will be granted for this as a compensation
+We'll update on slack once there's a fix for this.
+  11:58 AM
+Lab2: Task 1 has been updated.Students can performed this task now.
+Changes: Students will launch DDoS attack from kali linux (LAN) instead of host machine (WAN).
+Exercise manual is updated. (edited)

+Certmitm task with VM and raspberry pi

 #